alezeng/alezeng.github.io/_posts/2021-09-06-project-tracking-framework.markdown

 ]
 {% endhighlight %}

-3. Job : create a daily job to grab the data for each project, and store current data, and it's history.
+3. Job: create a daily job to grab the data for each project, and store current data, and it's history.
 We can use [data-collector-framework][data-collector-framework].

 4. UI:
 - A first page bar/column chart page to show the progress of all projects, with a table below to show all the detail items